 by Kyle Taylor |

-Stuck in the majestic momentum of spring time, I can not help but turn my ears to something a little more easing.
-There is something about the lush subtleties and vibrant doses of sunshine this time of year that simply sets my heart a flutter.
+Stuck in the majestic momentum of spring time, it is difficult to not turn our ears to something a little more easing.
+There is something about the lush subtleties and vibrant doses of sunshine this time of year that simply sets our hearts a flutter.

 Having developed a profound career of exemplary musicianship, Ben Cooper’s most renowned project is no doubt Radical Face.
-Plain and simple, the elegant acoustic and folk punctuation of the project is the perfect mirror to this splendid time of year.
+Simple, yet far from plain, the elegant acoustic and folk punctuation of the project is the perfect mirror to this splendid time of year.
 After a debut album, Ghost, in 2007, Cooper quickly took to expanding on the record’s theme.
 Covering the lifespan of a house, from its perspective, the album explored the many relationships and lifetimes that unfolded within its walls.

 Since, Radical Face has followed suit into The Family Tree series.
 Last week Cooper renewed life in the series through its third installment, The Family Tree: The Leaves (fourth if you include The Basterds, released last year including b-sides and other recordings that did not make the final cuts for any of the formal Family Tree records).
 Covering an over-arching theme, but not necessarily strict story line, the records replicate the same reverence of antiquity and acoustic beauty introduced by the project’s debut release.